NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 ![img.png](images/save_cohort_modal.png)

-* `SaveCohortModal` - a modal that can be used to save a cohort.
+* `SaveCohortModal` - A modal that can be used to save a cohort.
 * Various modals for displaying information on Sets:
   * `CaseSetModal`
   * `GeneSetModal`
   * `MutationSetModal`
-* `SaveOrCreateEntityModal` - a modal that can be used to save or create a new entity.
+* `SaveOrCreateEntityModal` - A modal that can be used to save or create a new entity.

 These modals and others, are documented in the Portal 2.0 SDK API documentation.

 ### Charts

-Basic charts are provided for use in your application, although applications are free to use any charting library they wish.
+Basic charts are provided for use within an application, although developers are free to use any  desired charting library compatible with React 18.
 The charts provided are:

-* `BarChart` - a bar chart
+* `BarChart` - A bar chart

 ![Bar Chart](images/primary_site.png)